🛠️

 • Solo stacker: an entity that locks their own STX and runs a signer.
 They don’t receive delegation.

-• Delegator: a stacker who locks their STX and delegates to a signer or pool operator.
+• Delegator: a stacker who locks their STX by delegating to a pool operator that runs a signer.
 They don’t run the signer.

 • Pool operator: an entity that runs a Signer and allows others to delegate their STX to them.
 A pool operator doesn’t need to Stack their own STX, but they can.
 They will also run a signer, but the pool operator and signer address may be different